nginx/unit-docs/source/howto/flask.rst

 #. .. include:: ../include/get-config.rst

    This creates a JSON file with Unit's current settings.
-Edit it, adding a :ref:`listener <configuration-listeners>` entry to point to a Unit :ref:`app
-   <configuration-applications>` that references your application’s WSGI module
-   as :samp:`module` and `virtual environment
+Edit the file, adding a :ref:`listener <configuration-listeners>` entry to point to a Unit :ref:`app <configuration-applications>` that references your application’s WSGI module as :samp:`module` and `virtual environment
    <http://flask.pocoo.org/docs/1.0/installation/#virtual-environments>`_ as
    :samp:`home`: